Joelant05/stargazers/README.md

 - Custom textures and models
 - And more...

+Built for 1.19.10 (latest release build) with Holiday Creator Features and GameTest Framework experimental toggles enabled.

 ### Telescope

 This Add-On is based around the idea of **stargazing**; for this, you can craft a telescope with the following recipe: